monome/docs/docs/modular/ansible/index.md

 Output and input functionality vary according to which application is running.

 Applications are determined by which USB device is plugged in.
 For example, when you plug in a Grid it will be running Kria.
-Hold the preset key (next to the USB port) to switch to Meadowphysics.
+Hold the preset key (next to the USB port) to switch to Meadowphysics; push it again to switch to Æarthsea.
 Ansible will remember which application you were last running between power-ups.

 Unplugging the Grid and plugging an Arc will change to Levels.

 With nothing plugged in the Ansible works as a Teletype input/output extender.

-Modes are indicated with a white or orange LED near the mode key.
+Modes are indicated with a white or orange LED near the mode key. (Æarthsea is indicated with a "whitish-orange" colour)

 ## Levels (Arc)